 Yup, gods help me.
 The collection currently resides on the dozen shelves seen in the first post on the Instagram and

-ten 16 storage boxes.
+ten 16 18 storage boxes, while the regular books that sometimes pop up in the feed are crammed into shelves in my office.
 This might sound like a lot or a little, depending on your own collection.
 My brain says this is probably too much, but my heart is actually a bit surprised at how little space it takes up, all things considered.

 I’ve never played a tabletop RPG – where’s the best place to start?

 This is a tricky question because we are at a point in time where the definition of what an RPG is has become wonderfully broad – there are all kinds of different games for different people now.
 The important thing to remember is that anyone can play an RPG and it is much easier to run or play than you might think.

 If you want to try Dungeons & Dragons – which is probably the easiest thing to do since the game is played pretty much everywhere – find a beginners group playing Fifth Edition.
 It is modern and streamlined and you’ll have a good time.

 Mouse Guard is a great introductory roleplaying game – the core concepts are similar to D&D but the rules system is way simpler.